-- 5.2.1 It is not essential to standardize analytical procedures, but rather to agree on certain quality criteria concerning, for example: - (a) the quality of DNA (this can be assessed for instance by measuring the absorbance ratio of the extract at 260/280 nm; the 260/230 nm ratio is also recommended by some); - (b) the primer sequences used (with or without pigtails, position of the primer, type of label used etc.) - (c) the polymerase to be used in PCR-based methodologies (it may be advantageous to develop a list of assured products); - (d) for PCR-based methodologies, the amount/concentration of each PCR component and other components (e.g. PCR buffer, MgCl2, dNTP, primer, Taq polymerase, DNA template); - (e) PCR cycling conditions (including length and temperature of initial denaturation; number of cycles; length and temperature of denaturation, annealing for each primer pair and extension; and length and temperature of final extension): - 5.2.2 The detailed methodology should be set out in a protocol.
+- 5.2.1 It is important to agree on certain quality criteria concerning, for example: - (a) the quality of DNA (this can be assessed for instance by measuring the absorbence ratio of the extract at 260/280 nm; the 260/230 nm ratio is also recommended by some); - (b) the primer sequences used (with or without pigtails, position of the primer, type of label used etc.) - (c) the polymerase to be used in PCR-based methodologies (it may be advantageous to develop a list of assured products); - (d) for PCR-based methodologies, the amount/concentration of each PCR component and other components (e.g. PCR buffer, MgCl2, dNTP, primer, Taq polymerase, DNA template); - (e) PCR cycling conditions (including length and temperature of initial denaturation; number of cycles; length and temperature of denaturation, annealing for each primer pair and extension; and length and temperature of final extension): - 5.2.2 The detailed methodology should be set out in a protocol.